 Director matters - The election of a company's slate of nominees for director generally is supported.
 Votes may be withheld for some or all of the nominees if this is determined to be in the best interest of shareholders or if, in the opinion of the investment adviser, such nominee has not fulfilled his or her fiduciary duty.
-In making this determination, the investment adviser considers, among other things, a nominee's potential conflicts of interest, track record (whether in the current board seat or in previous executive or director roles) with respect to shareholder protection and value creation as well as their capacity for full engagement on board matters.
-The investment adviser generally supports a breadth of experience and perspectives among board members, and the separation of the chairman and CEO positions.
+In making this determination, the investment adviser considers, among other things, a nominee's potential conflicts of interest, track record in shareholder protection and value creation as well as their capacity for full engagement on board matters.
+The investment adviser generally supports diversity of experience among board members, and the separation of the chairman and CEO positions.

-Governance provisions - Proposals to declassify a board (elect all directors annually) generally are supported based on the belief that this increases the directors' sense of accountability to shareholders.
+Governance provisions - Proposals to declassify a board (elect all directors annually) are supported based on the belief that this increases the directors' sense of accountability to shareholders.
 Proposals for cumulative voting generally are supported in order to promote management and board accountability and an opportunity for leadership change.
 Proposals designed to make director elections more meaningful, either by requiring a majority vote or by requiring any director receiving more withhold votes than affirmative votes to tender his or her resignation, generally are supported.